Calico Rock Museum & Visitor Center

 What did life really cost in 1890?
 Walk the aisles of a fully recreated 19th-century Ozark general store — and the Main Street that surrounded it.

-It's not a replica.
-It's a time machine.
+It is not a replica.
+It is a time machine.
 The General Store sits at the heart of a recreated Main Street — surrounded by a railroad depot, a caboose, a hospital, and the storefronts that defined daily life in early Calico Rock.
 Every item on the shelves tells you something about who these people were and what they needed to survive.

-"You don't just see history here.
-You smell it, touch it, and start to understand it."
+“You do not just see history here.
+You smell it, touch it, and start to understand it.”

 - Fully stocked 19th-century general store with authentic period goods

-- Recreated Main Street streetscape — storefront facades and signage
+- Recreated Main Street streetscape with storefront facades and signage

 - Railroad Depot and Caboose exhibit